timescale/docs/promscale/installation/binary.md

 <procedure>

-### Installing Promscale from source
+### Installing Promscale from binary
-1. At the command prompt, as a root user, download the appropriate source files for your operating system (get the URL from the [GitHub repository releases page][releases]):
+1. At the command prompt, as a root user, download the appropriate binary file for your operating system from the [GitHub repository releases page][releases]:
     ```bash
     curl -L -o promscale https://github.com/timescale/promscale/releases/download/<VERSION>/<PROMSCALE_DISTRIBUTION>
     ```